Generic name: Daunorubicin hydrochloride

 In order to eradicate the leukemic cells and induce a complete remission, a profound suppression of the bone marrow is usually required.
 Evaluation of both the peripheral blood and bone marrow is mandatory in the formulation of appropriate treatment plans.

-It is recommended that the dosage of Daunorubicin hydrochloride be reduced in instances of hepatic or renal impairment.
+It is recommended that the dosage of Daunorubicin hydrochloride injection be reduced in instances of hepatic or renal impairment.
 For example, using serum bilirubin and serum creatinine as indicators of liver and kidney function, the following dose modifications are recommended:

 |Serum Bilirubin||Serum Creatinine||Dose Reduction|